Butterflies in Canada. Canada is home to a diverse array of butterfly species, each with its unique characteristics and habitats.

 It has a 4.5 to 6.5 centimeters wingspan and is known for its pinkish-orange coloring with dark brown to black markings near the wingtips.
 The wings also feature white spots inside the black markings.

-In Canada, Painted Lady butterflies can be found in open areas that are quiet and undisturbed, such as roadsides, pastures, and gardens.
+In Canada, Painted Lady butterflies can be found in quiet, undisturbed open areas such as roadsides, pastures, and gardens.

-They are known to migrate south to Mexico over winter and return in the spring.
+They migrate south to Mexico over winter and return in the spring.
 Their caterpillars have variable coloring, ranging from greenish-yellow to charcoal, with light-colored spots.

 Painted Lady butterflies are beautiful and fascinating in their migratory behavior.
 They are a common sight and can be easily observed in Canada.